 It’s Halloween.
 “Bones In the Sand” is another short story from the 1990s.
 I wrote this one in 1991 for my children, especially for my son.
 Now it’s here for the rest of the world to read.
 And it has skeletons in it for all you bone lovers to enjoy on this Halloween.
 Enjoy.
-It … Continue reading Fantasy Short Story 006-2022-1031
+It … Continue reading Bones In the Sand, Story 2022-1031

 Tomorrow is Halloween.
 To prepare for the occasion, I perused some of my old spooky tales, and now I’m posting two stories for your reading pleasure.
 “Secrets” is a quickie about someone with secrets sitting with a fortune teller.
-It began in the 1980s and grew only so far and stopped, so I left it … Continue reading Two Short Stories 004- and 005-2022-1030
+It began in the 1980s and grew only so far and stopped, so I left it … Continue reading Secrets and Haunted: Two Stories, 2022-1030

 Today I’m treating you to two nocturnal poems.
 The first one is a nontraditional poem by me.
 I wrote this whimsical poem many years ago when I was at college and studying the classics in literature.
-I rarely write rhyming poems, but this one came to me out of the blue, so I jotted it … Continue reading Poems 003- and 004-2022-1026
+I rarely write rhyming poems, but this one came to me out of the blue, so I jotted it … Continue reading Two Nocturnal Poems, 2022-1026

 I wrote a lot of poetry during my teen years in a free-verse style that became coined “Naked Poetry”—a type of poetry where words and cadence are more important than rhyme.
-I believe the term came from the anthology books Naked Poetry: Recent American Poetry in Open Forms (1969) and The New Naked Poetry (1976). … Continue reading Poem 002-2022-1022
+I believe the term came from the anthology books Naked Poetry: Recent American Poetry in Open Forms (1969) and The New Naked Poetry (1976). … Continue reading When Dawn Came, Poem 2022-1022

 Louie and Bruce 001-2022-1020